 How To Climb the Olympus Greek Mountain?

-Mount Olympus has hiking trails for all levels of skill and fitness.
+Mount Olympus has hiking trails for all skill and fitness levels.
 If you choose yours wisely, you’ll have a great time in this natural paradise.

 From Litochoro, you have two options to climb to the top of the Olympus Greek mountain; the Prionia trail and the Gortsia trail.